Tips To Using The Crutches Safely – Part II

 If there is a handrail, simply hold both crutches on one side and use the handrail for support.

-- Ensure walking crutches are in good working condition, e.g rubber tips.
+- Ensure they are in good working condition, e.g rubber tips.

 - Always wear proper non-slip footwear.
 Avoid socks and floppy slippers.